ekrsulov/ttpe/doc/docs/app-structure/file-panel.md

 # File Panel

-The **File Panel** provides import/export functionality and project management for TTPE.
+The **File Panel** provides import/export functionality and project management for Vectornest.
 It allows users to import SVG files, export canvas to SVG/PNG, and save/load project files in JSON format.

 ## Overview